hjmok/CNN-Dog-Cat-Classification/README.md

 # CNN-Dog-Cat-Classification

-This repository has two branches: Tensorflow and PyTorch.

-As such, a CNN for a Cat-Dog classifier was made using each library to compare results.
+Welcome to the TensorFlow branch.
+The CNN here was made using the Tensorflow and Keras libraries.